LambdaLabsML/distributed-training-guide/06-training-llama-405b/README.md

 )
 FSDP(..., auto_wrap_policy=wrap_policy)
 ```

+Please consult [our explanation on the FSDP constructor](../05-sharding-fsdp/README.md#the-fsdp-constructor) for more info.

 As a reminder - this will cause FSDP to gather all the parameters for each DecoderLayer (which includes Attention, Linear, and various norm modules), and shard them across the world.
 At the start of forward/backward pass FSDP will issue an all-gather so all the nodes have the full weights in memory, and at the end of the DecoderLayer forward/backward, it will free up the full weights again.